 The proposed works will result in some loss of some historic material across the building as where repairs are unsuitable certain elements of the fabric will have to be replaced with like-for-like materials to match.
 The existing cornice and roof will be replaced, much of which may be original to the building.
-Also the installation of secondary glazing internally may negatively impact the historical aesthetic of the building internally and externally.
-However, it is noted that the impact will be most noticeable internally and the building is privately owned restricting public access.
-Not only this but the secondary glazing can be easily removed and any damage to window reveals repaired.
+Also the installation of vacuum glass may negatively impact the historical aesthetic of the building internally and externally.
+The insertion of the vacuum glass will also mean the loss of the existing putty and the enlarging of the window frame rebates to facilitate the thicker glass.
+Although the parapet wall needs to be rebuilt, much of it has already been rebuilt in recent years.